dart-archive/jnigen/jnigen/README.md

 Basic features of the Java language (static and instance methods, fields, constructors) are supported in generated bindings.

+## SDK Requirements
+Dart standalone target is supported, but due to some problems with pubspec, the `dart` command must be from Flutter SDK and not Dart SDK.
+See [dart-lang/pub#3563](https://github.com/dart-lang/pub/issues/3563).

 ## Basics
 ### Running `jnigen`
 There are 2 ways to use `jnigen`: